sravps7/sravps7.github.io/index.md

 Hoping you are curious to know about me, here we go!

 I am an engineering student staying in a relatively calm part of the busy city of Mumbai, India.
-I like to spend time with my close ones (that includes non-living things like my laptop).
+I like to spend time with my close ones (that also includes non-living things like my laptop).

 Coming to my academic standing, I am a Third year Electrical Engineering Undergraduate at the Indian Institute of Technology-Bombay, India.
 I am pursuing a Dual Degree (B.Tech + M.Tech) in the Electrical department with specialisation in Communication and Signal Processing.